A 30-Day CGM Experiment for PCOS: Food, Stress, Sleep, ACV, Bitters & Berberine (While Breastfeeding)

 If you have PCOS, rising A1C, postpartum hormone shifts, or chronic stress… and you’re like me, you’ve probably wondered:

 How much am I spiking from pizza?
-Are “protein & fat” first hacks working?
+Are “protein & veggies” first hacks working?

 Is honey “spiking” me?